Jackbrocp/IPF-RDA/README.md

-# IPF-RDA: An Information-Preserving Framework for Robust Data Augmentation
+# [IEEE TPAMI 2025]🎉 IPF-RDA: An Information-Preserving Framework for Robust Data Augmentation

-This is the official implementation of IPF-RDA (http://arxiv.org/...), as was used for the paper.
+This is the official implementation of [IPF-RDA](https://arxiv.org/abs/2509.16678), as was used for the paper.

+You can directly start off using our implementations on CIFAR-10 and CIFAR-100.

 Code coming soon.

-You can directly start off using our implementations on CIFAR-10 and CIFAR-100.
 ## Use IPF-RDA for data augmentation
 - Clone this directory and `cd`  into it.